Harvey Araujo

-Harvey Araujo (born 7 November 2004) is an English professional footballer who plays as a defender for club Colchester United, on loan from club Fulham.
+Harvey Araujo (born 7 November 2004) is an English professional footballer who plays as a defender for club Burton Albion.

 Club career

 Araujo began his career with Fulham at the age of 11, turning professional in September 2021.
 In July 2024 he signed a new three-year contract with the club, and in August 2024 he moved on loan to Chesterfield.
 In October 2024 he commented that it was important for his teammates to stay motivated, despite having drawn a number of games.

 In August 2025 he signed on loan for Colchester United.

+On 19 August 2026, Araujo signed for League One club Burton Albion for an undisclosed fee on a three-year-deal.

 International career

 Araujo has played for England at under-18 level, earning his first call-up in October 2021.

 Personal life

 Araujo has an English father and a Rwandan mother.